persapiens/Course/Content/Virtualization/Containers/DockerOptions.md

 🪟 If you're Windows, you can run Docker, by there isn't a simple solution that let's you fully take advantage of everything you'd want to do.

+### Windows Options...

 1. You can install Docker Desktop for Windows---however, you won't be able to easily run virtualization software, such as VirtualBox at the same time.

    In this scenario, you can toggle between using Docker or VirtualBox, by toggling whether you have a hypervisor running, and then rebooting each time you change it.